-Following a risk-based approach the BMW Group uses questionnaires to verify compliance with defined due diligence requirements at its dealers, contractual partners and suppliers.
-We also rely on selected risk-based expert audits or audits we carry out ourselves.
+Following a risk-based approach the BMW Group uses questionnaires to verify compliance with defined due diligence requirements in its own business areas and at suppliers.
+We also rely on risk-based on-site assessments.
 In high-risk or complex risk situations, or if violations have already occurred that require a structural solution, we conduct on-site human rights impact assessments.

 We rely on reviews and certification performed by external service providers to monitor compliance with our specifications.
 We also commission independent third parties to conduct audits at our own locations, as well as for suppliers and business partners.
 Regular certifications for our own business area range from environmental management to occupational health and safety.
 Whenever possible, we also use external certifications for procurement of raw materials, such as the responsible mining standard established by the Initiative for Responsible Mining Assurance.

 At least once a year and on an ad-hoc basis – for example, in the case of substantiated reports – we verify the effectiveness of our activities with regard to the German Supply Chain Due Diligence Act.
 For this, we have integrated corresponding key figures into all steps of our corporate due diligence process – for example, processing time for complaints.

 If we identify any missing functionalities, we make the necessary adjustments to improve processes – especially if preventive and remedial measures do not adequately address the risks, for example.